markconcha0214-ai/n8nblogsamples/botbot.md

 Supervised learning is when models are trained on labeled data.

+For example, classifying emails as spam or not spam.
 Unsupervised learning finds patterns in data without labels.
 Reinforcement learning allows models to learn by interacting with an environment and receiving rewards or penalties.